JoelCardona01/R-type-Non-Official-Version/README.md

 # R-type (Non Official Version)
 Videogame based on R-type of Sega Master System developed by two Informatics Engineering students with C++ and OpenGL.

 It is our first time developing videogames.
-Hope you have fun! :D
+Hope you have fun and we would be pleasured if you give us some feedback! :D

 ## How to start the game
 You just need to clone the repository on your **Windows** computer and execute the R-type.exe application!